 - rows in the table

 - if you select more than one cell (amounts or time)

-- Calculator: the software will add the amount of the selected columns (if they contain numbers)
+- Calculator: the software counts the amount of selected cells (if they contain numbers)

 - Value sum

 - Zoom - you can change the window zoom from here

 Once the program is installed, it automatically uses as default your operating system settings.

 If you wish to change your operating system settings, you should go in your Control Panel (Windows) or your System Preferences (Mac).